tmns/never-forget-app/README.md

 So far, most of the main functionality has been implemented.
 You can:

 * Create an account (ie, a user)
+* Change your username
+* Change your password
 * Create a deck
 * Create a card
 * Browse decks